 Items You’ll Need

 - New soldering iron.
-Luckily for you, this item won’t cost you much.
-You can get it for less than $10 on Amazon.
+Luckily for you, this item won’t cost you much on Amazon.

 - Aluminum foil in the event that your smoking chips start to flare up.